Brevis commentarius de Islandia: Publication and reception

 17th-century engraving of Arngrímur Jónsson.

 Arngrímur wrote Brevis commentarius de Islandia at the request of Bishop Guðbrandur Þorláksson and it was first published in Copenhagen in the spring of 1593.
 In 1597, a contemporary of Arngrímur's, Oddur Einarsson, published his own description of Iceland: Qualiscunque descriptio Islandiæ or Íslandslýsing.
 It is likely that Einarsson, then the Bishop of Skálholt, had written his work before Arngrímur's, having completed it the 1580s but left it unpublished.
 The works of both authors sought to redress the reputation of their country and the popularity of their works demonstrate that information about Iceland was in demand at the time.

 Brevis commentarius de Islandia established Arngrímur as an influential scholar in Copenhagen and gave him connections to royal historiographers in Denmark, including Arild Huitfeldt, Niels Krag, and Jon Jakobsen Venusinus.
 These scholarly connections encouraged him to produce his 1609 work on the history and language of Iceland, Crymogæa (lit. 'ice-land' in Greek), which is considered his magnum opus.
 Despite the popularity of his works on Iceland, however, Arngrímur's did not succeed in combating stereotypes that proliferated about his country.
 For example, the success of Brevis commentarius de Islandia, renewed interest in Göries Peerse's poem which was then reprinted in 1594.
 Many of the stereotypes Arngrímur had hoped to dispel were not completely dismissed until the 18th century with the publication of Niels Horrebow's The Natural History of Iceland.

 His works were, however, influential in spreading the Sagas within Nordic region and fostering the identity of Icelanders as a people with their own history.
 As his first published work, Brevis commentarius de Islandia, in particular, is credited with renewing interest among Danish scholars in Icelandic sources.
 However, contemporary historians take issue with the work's historiography, as it often takes Old Norse texts at face value as historical sources.

 The book quickly gained influence outside of Scandinavia following the publication of a translation in 1598 in the second edition of Richard Hakluyt's The Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation.
+The fact that it was included can only confirm the importance of the Iceland fisheries for England.